puppetlabs/bolt/documentation/projects.md

    project name in the next step, follow project naming conventions.
 Project names can contain only lowercase letters, numbers, and underscores, and begin with a lowercase letter.
-2. Run `bolt project init`.
+2. Run `bolt project init` (or `New-BoltProject` for PowerShell cmdlet).
    Bolt creates a `bolt-project.yaml` file in your project directory.
    At this point, the `bolt-project.yaml` only contains a `name` key with the name of your project.

 Congratulations, you've created a Bolt project! 🎉 Develop your Bolt plans and tasks in `plans` and `tasks` directories in the root of the project directory,